Range Rover Sport: Facelift (2012)

-A final facelift to the L320 platform came in MY12 introducing minor changes.
-The interior remained largely the same however features such as an electric power tailgate and revised media interface featuring bluetooth audio streaming were added.
+A final facelift to the L320 model came in MY12 introduced minor changes.
+The interior remained largely the same with features such as an electric one-piece power tailgate and revised media interface featuring Bluetooth audio streaming were added.
 There was also the addition of the ZF 8 speed automatic transmission and accompanying rotary wheel gear selector.

 Trim

 Throughout its production run, the first generation Range Rover Sport was available in a variety of trims.